Nicolepcx/Oxford_multi_agent_investment_analysis/README.md

   - [Exa](https://exa.ai/search), after account login, get your [API key here](https://docs.exa.ai/reference/getting-started-with-python).
 To find the exact content you're looking for on the web using embeddings-based search.
   - [SerpApi here](https://serpapi.com/), after account login, get your [API key](https://serpapi.com/dashboard) to do look for existing patents.
   - [Python REPL](https://python.langchain.com/docs/integrations/tools/python/), please note that Python REPL can execute arbitrary code on the host machine (e.g., delete files, make network requests).
 Use with caution.
+  - A finetuned [LLM from HuggingFace](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis) for sentiment anylysis
   - Tools to access and write to a `.txt` file and create a plot of historical prices.
 - How to define utilities to help create the graph.
 - How to create a team supervisor and the team of agents.